Bridgewater Monument: Construction

-At the time, Charlotte Catherine Anne, Countess of Bridgewater and widow of the 7th Earl was still in residence at Ashridge.
-She objected to the erection of an obelisk, which she considered to be poor taste, and at her behest, the monument to the Canal Duke was sited some distance from Ashridge House so as not to be seen.
+At the time, Charlotte Catherine Anne, Countess of Bridgewater and widow of the 7th Earl, was still in residence at Ashridge.
+She objected to the erection of an obelisk, which she considered to be in poor taste, and at her behest, the monument to the Canal Duke was sited some distance from Ashridge House so as not to be seen.
 To build the monument, the family appointed Sir Jeffry Wyattville, the architect who also worked on the Gothic Revival house on the estate.
 In line with the countess's wishes, he altered the design to that of a Greek column.

-The Bridgewater Monument was designed by Wyattville in a Neoclassical style, consisting of a giant 108 ft-tall fluted Greek Doric column, surmounted by a giant copper funerary urn finial.
+The Bridgewater Monument was designed by Wyattville in a Neoclassical style, consisting of a giant 108 ft-tall fluted Greek Doric column surmounted by a giant copper funerary urn finial.

-There are 172 steps inside, and the abacus provides a viewing platform.
+There are 172 steps inside and the abacus provides a viewing platform.
 At the base, the large pedestal is inscribed with the words:

-Inside the entrance passage leading up to the staircase, there is a brass plate which records the instruction of the 8th Earl to erect the monument with the inscription:
+Inside the entrance passage leading up to the staircase is a brass plate, which records the instruction of the 8th Earl to erect the monument with the inscription:

 Although the waterway most closely associated with the deceased was the Bridgewater Canal, it is thought that the monument was erected to celebrate the construction of the Grand Junction Canal, which passes around 1.3 mi south-west of the site.
 The Bridgewater Monument stands on Moneybury Hill, a protruding part of the Ashridge plateau, and overlooks the village of Aldbury.

 Visitor attraction

 Today the Bridgewater Monument, like the Ashridge Estate, is in the care of the National Trust.
 At weekends, the monument is open to visitors, who can climb 172 steps inside the column to enjoy views of Ashridge and the Chiltern Hills.
-It is also possible to see as far as Canary Wharf in central London.
+It is also possible to see as far as Canary Wharf in east London.